SHARE THIS ARTICLE

 Lip augmentation is achieved by injecting HA-based dermal fillers into the lips.
 Those injectables replace lost (or missing) collagen and fat, smooth lines and wrinkles, and make lips fuller.

-Hyaluronic acid is a large polysaccharide molecule with unique properties to bind and hold water molecules, with a volume 1000 times greater than its own.
-This is the main principle of the fillers action: lip enlargement occurs due to water molecules’ deposition (retention) and controlled swelling.
+Hyaluronic acid is a large polysaccharide molecule with unique properties allowing it to bind and hold water molecules, with a volume 1000 times greater than its own.
+This is the main principle of this filler’s action: lip enlargement occurs due to the water molecules’ deposition (retention) and controlled swelling.

 The most prominent inflammation and swelling occur in the first days after the filler injection.
 After this, the lips gain neat, attractive, and desirable plumpness.